Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 OR

-you can pre-dial the number and check it on the display before dialling it.
+You can pre-dial the number and check it on the display before dialling it.

 Key in the telephone number you wish to call.